 - Sweet or Spicy Peppers.
 Great as a salsa component, complex pickle dish component, or bean salad component.

-Rhubarb is a hardy plant, so I’m confident that it’s only a matter of time before the plant I harvested for this experiment returns better than ever.
-Even if it doesn’t, my friend’s garden has two more awaiting harvest.
-I enjoyed making and canning this jam immensely, and the ready supply of free rhubarb virtually guarantees that I’ll try it again.
+Rhubarb is a hardy plant, so it was no surprise when the plant I harvested for this experiment returned better than ever the following year.
+I enjoyed making and canning this jam immensely, and the ready supply of free rhubarb virtually guarantees I’ll try it again.

 In fact, I’m looking forward to conducting more ambitious canning experiments, perhaps with fish or other animal protein.
 Though it’s not exactly easy or fast, I find canning to be a uniquely satisfying experience.
 It’s wonderful that a relatively modest financial investment and a few hours of one’s time can produce a delicious, safe food product that defies aging.